Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Introduction

 In this work, we \cch{build on previous work in which we used hydrodynamical simulations plus radiative transfer (RT) calculations to investigate the effects of galaxy-scale dust reprocessing of AGN torus emission \citep{Younger2009,Snyder2013,Roebuck2016}.
-Specifically, we use a hydrodynamical simulation of an equal-mass galaxy merger post-processed with RT to} investigate the possibility that heating from a luminous AGN embedded within a dusty galaxy can power host-galaxy-scale cold dust emission \jm{at rest-frame wavelengths $\lambda \ga 100\,\mu$m}.
+Specifically, we use a hydrodynamical simulation of an equal-mass galaxy merger post-processed with RT to} investigate the possibility that heating from a luminous AGN embedded within a dusty galaxy can power host-galaxy-scale cold dust emission at rest-frame wavelengths $\lambda \ga 100\,\mu$m, well beyond the shorter-wavelength regime in which significant AGN powering of dust continuum flux densities is well accepted by the community \citep{Sanders1988,Casey2014}.
 We create initial conditions for two identical galaxies on a parabolic orbit.
 The hydrodynamical simulation evolves the system, including models for star formation, stellar feedback, black hole accretion and AGN feedback.
 Then, we perform dust RT calculations in post-processing for various time snapshots to compute spatially resolved UV-mm SEDs of the simulated galaxy merger.
-By performing dust RT calculations both including and excluding the emission from the AGN, we can explicitly identify IR emission powered by the AGN on both torus and host-galaxy scales. \cch{This particular simulation is a massive, gas-rich, merger designed to be analogous to $z \sim 2-3$ submillimeter galaxies (SMGs), and it is indeed consistent with many properties of observed SMGs \citep{Hayward2011,Hayward2012,Hayward2013}.
-We chose this particular simulation because it exhibits a high SFR, a high AGN luminosity, and high dust ation; such systems are the most likely candidates for AGN powering host-galaxy scale cold-dust emission.} \cch{We show that in this admittedly extreme system,} \cchb{dust-enshrouded} AGN can be the dominant power source of cold-dust emission on host-galaxy scales, with cool FIR colors indistinguishable from those of purely star-forming galaxies.
+By performing dust RT calculations both including and excluding the emission from the AGN, we can explicitly identify IR emission powered by the AGN on both torus and host-galaxy (kpc) scales. \cch{This particular simulation is a massive, gas-rich, merger designed to be analogous to $z \sim 2-3$ submillimeter galaxies (SMGs), and it is indeed consistent with many properties of observed SMGs \citep{Hayward2011,Hayward2012,Hayward2013}.
+We chose this particular simulation because it exhibits a high SFR, a high AGN luminosity, and high dust attenuation; such systems are the most likely candidates for AGN powering host-galaxy scale cold-dust emission.} \cch{We show that in this admittedly extreme system,} \cchb{dust-enshrouded} AGN can be the dominant power source of cold-dust emission on host-galaxy scales, with cool FIR colors indistinguishable from those of purely star-forming galaxies.
 We estimate the potential bias in observations of galaxy SFRs and discuss implications for SED decomposition.